elihunter173/dirbuf.nvim/README.md

   easily changed.
 * *Unobtrusive:* Preserves alternate buffers, letting you switch between files with `Ctrl-^` (`Ctrl-6`).
 * *Safe:* Does not modify the filesystem until you save the buffer.
-Let's you dry-run saving.
+Optionally request confirmation and dry-run saving.
 * *Reliable:* Resolves inter-dependencies in batch renames, including cycles.
 * *Polite:* Plays nicely with tree-based file viewers like [nvim-tree.lua], [fern.vim], and [carbon.nvim].